-Tickets for Huntington library free days are given out on the 1st day of every month at 9 am.
-The tickets are good for a specific day of the next month.
-For example, on August 1st I got a ticket for the September 7th free day.
-On October 1st tickets will be available for the November 2nd free day.
+Tickets for Huntington Library free days are given out on the last Thursday of every month at 9 a.m.
+The tickets are good for the first Thursday of the following month.
+For example, on August 31st the tickets for September 7th will become available.
 Starting at 9 am you can fill out the ticket request form here.
-You can only request up to five tickets and every member of your group including babies need a ticket.
+You can only request up to five tickets and every member of your group including babies needs a ticket.
 If you are planning to go with a larger group you will need to have a second person to help get tickets.

 If you are unable to get the free tickets but want to check out several fun things to do in Los Angeles consider the Go LA Pass.
 It includes admissions to the Huntington Library, Warner Bros Studio, and more.

 What To Know Before You Go To The Huntington Library

 Botanical Gardens at The Huntington

 The Huntington features 16 different botanical gardens.
 You can find over 15,000 plant varieties across 120 acres.
 Be sure to bring comfortable shoes and sunscreen as you will be spending a lot of time outdoors.
 The Children’s Garden is a must-visit if you have little ones with you.